Record-keeping & pay slips

 - the employee has authorised the deduction in writing (which must specify the amount) and the deduction is principally for the employee's benefit

-- the deduction is authorised by the employee in accordance with an enterprise agreement and other industrial instruments (e.g. an award or agreement made under the former Workplace Relations Act 1996)
+- the deduction is authorised by the employee in accordance with a registered agreement (e.g. an award or agreement made under the former Workplace Relations Act 1996)

-- the deduction is authorised by or under a modern award or order of the Fair Work Commission
+- the deduction is authorised by or under an award or order of the Fair Work Commission

 - the deduction is authorised by or under a law or an order of a court.